codecurious-bln/emberginners-workshop/step-6.md

 - restart the server by typing `ember server` and hitting enter
 - Revisit your Ember app in your browser.
 What do you see?

-### Exercise: Installing Ember Addons - Ember Leaflet
+### Exercise: Installing Ember addons - Ember Leaflet

 To be able to display a map in our rentals page we can add an addon called Ember Leaflet